 Thank You Mr. Falker

-Thank You Mr. Falker by Patricia Polacco is my favorite book and a must have if you love Patricia Polacco.
+Thank You Mr. Falker by Patricia Polacco is my favorite picture books and a must have if you love Patricia Polacco.
 This book is autobiographical and tells of her struggles with dyslexia.
 She was almost a teenager before she learned to read, and this book is such a positive model for students who struggle to learn.
 It’s an inspiration really.
 To think she has published over 40 books is just remarkable.
 It shows my students that no matter what obstacles they face, they can overcome them and be anyone or do anything they set their minds to with hard work and persistence.
 I read this book every year to my third through fifth grade readers.

-Owl Moon by Jane Yolen is my number two book.
+Owl Moon by Jane Yolen is my second book recommendation.
 I love the descriptive language and sweetness of the young girl owling with her father.
 I lost my dad this year, and I remember going with him deer hunting (thank goodness we weren’t successful!)
 I’m certainly not hunter, but I do remember tromping through the snow fully geared up in snow clothes.
 This book sort of describes what it was like.
 This book is great for modeling descriptive writing and word choice.
 It’s also a nice tie to nonfiction studies about owls.
 Children love learning factual information and need to know how to read and use different text features.

-Speaking of fiction/nonfiction ties, another favorite of mine is Stellaluna (and Verdi) by Janell Cannon.
+Speaking of fiction/nonfiction ties, another favorite picture book of mine is Stellaluna (and Verdi) by Janell Cannon.
 Stellaluna is about a bat that thinks she’s a bird.
 She tries to conform to the bird’s way of life, but things just aren’t working for her.
 With this book, students would enjoy reading nonfiction about the different types of bats too.
 As a writing focus, researching bat types fits well.
 Another bat book series for younger readers are the Bat at the Beach, Bats at the Library, and Bats at the Ballgame series by Brian Lies.
 I love these for the rhythm and rhyme…very clever.

 Number four on my list is Lucy’s Picture by Nicola Moon.
 This book is between a second and third grade level, and the story is about how Lucy makes a special gift for her grandfather who is coming to visit.
 The classroom teacher is puzzled about why Lucy is choosing things with texture versus things with color until Lucy shares that her grandfather is blind.
 I think this books works well with understanding differences and the importance of having compassion for others.
 I can see using this book for a variety of writing prompt ideas…letters, essays about overcoming obstacles, and stories of helping others.